 The topic of tobacco addiction is another area where abuse of science happens.
 The idea that nicotine is addictive is so tightly embedded in society that hardly anybody ever questions it.
 However, some research indicates that nicotine is not addictive after all.

 One may think that the Big Tobacco industry would be fighting against the nicotine addiction hypothesis.
 Well, yes, this is precisely what the tobacco corporation did publicly in the past.
 However, it appears that Big Tobacco has actually been suppressing research results that suggested that nicotine is not addictive.

-Nicotine addiction hypothesis is actually quite a lucrative idea.
-Marketing smoking as a cool activity is effective in making people start smoking and making people believe that nicotine is addictive prevents people from stopping.
-As well as this, this hypothesis creates a market for whole range of nicotine replacement products, such as plasters, chewing gums and, more recently, e-cigarettes.
+The nicotine addiction hypothesis is actually quite a lucrative idea.
+Marketing smoking as a cool activity is effective in making people start smoking.
+And making people believe that nicotine is addictive prevents people from stopping.
+As well as this, this hypothesis creates a market for a whole range of nicotine replacement products.
+These include plasters, chewing gums, and, more recently, e-cigarettes.

 Nicotine addiction may be just a placebo effect.
-However, as a large industry, much bigger than Big Tobacco on its own, depends on the idea, it is unlikely that any research that could dismiss the nicotine addiction hypothesis will ever be widely publicized.
+However, a large industry, much bigger than Big Tobacco on its own, depends on the idea.
+So it is unlikely that any research that could dismiss the nicotine addiction hypothesis will ever be widely publicized.

 Overconfident interpretation of incomplete data